“Let a deep appreciation of nature be the foundation of your child’s education”

 Clean diapers must be fully assembled (ie. pocket diapers stuffed) organized and free of odor.

 At the center we believe in pressure & stress free potty training.

 Once a child is walking we offer the potty when other children are toileting but they may absolutely refuse and that’s ok!
 All toddlers remain in a diaper until they are completely trained.
 No child is ever forced onto a potty.
 We firmly believe in developing a healthy willful and willing relationship to toilet training.
 At the center we do have the benefit of your child seeing other children use the potty.
 This helps 😉

 There is no age restriction or rules around when a child must be toilet trained.

 Our staff simply provide a positive atmosphere and encouragement for eventual toilet training success!

-We provide an individual pillow, sheet and blanket for each child stored in their own basket in the nap room.
+We provide an individual pillow, sheet and 2 blankets for each child stored in their own basket in the outdoor nap room.

 If your child would like a small toy or blanket for nap time please feel free to bring one.
 It would be better if it could stay in their basket and not go back and forth because it is quite difficult for your child to transition to nap when things are forgotten at home.